Skip to content

 Pleven Panorama

-The panorama was built in 1977 in the 100th celebration of the war and Liberation of Bulgaria.
-Created by the hands of 13 Russian and Bulgarian artists in expansion of the already existing Skobelev Park; the site of three of the four battels leading to the Liberation.
+The panorama was built in 1977 to celebrate the 100th anniversary of the war, and the Liberation of Bulgaria.
+13 Russian and Bulgarian artists created it to expand the existing Skobelev Park, the site of three of the four battles leading to the Liberation.
 The panorama is considered one of 200 landmarks built around the city in tribute to the battle of Plevna and the lives lost during the siege.

-The panorama shows that the siege consisted of four major battels over the five-month period of the siege, with special focus on the third battel which had seen the Russian and Romanian forces gaining advantage over the Ottoman forces.
+The panorama shows that the siege consisted of four major battles over five months, with a particular focus on the third battle, in which the Russian and Romanian forces gained an advantage over the Ottoman forces.

-On show inside the panorama is a life-like panoramic painting including a 115×15 meter main canvas and 12-meter foreground.
-The goal of the designer and artists of the creation of the panorama was to induce empathy for the battle fought and the feeling of authenticity of the events.
+Inside the panorama is a lifelike panoramic painting, including a 115×15-meter main canvas and a 12-meter foreground.
+The designer and artists’ goal in creating the panorama was to induce empathy for the battle fought and a feeling of authenticity of the events.

-The panorama consists of four rooms, introductory, panoramic, diorama finale.
+The panorama comprises four rooms: introductory, panoramic, and diorama finale.
 Inside, you will feel like you’ve stepped back in time and are standing in the middle of the battlefield.
-You will witness the Russian forces and their attacking strategy, the attack of the Ottoman cavalry and the Russian General Mikhail Skobelev conducting an attack against the Ottoman fortification.
+You will witness the Russian forces and their attacking strategy, the attack of the Ottoman cavalry, and Russian General Mikhail Skobelev’s attack against the Ottoman fortification.

 Pleven